algorithmica-org/algorithmica/content/english/hpc/analyzing-performance/gcd.md

 It runs in 116ns, while `std::gcd` takes 198ns.
 Almost twice as fast — maybe we can even optimize it below 100ns?

-Now we need to stare at [its assembly](https://godbolt.org/z/nKKMe48cW) again, in particular at this block:
+For that we need to stare at [its assembly](https://godbolt.org/z/nKKMe48cW) again, in particular at this block:

 ```nasm
 ; a = edx, b = eax